top of page

 I am also a mother of one fierce and brilliant toddler.

 Traditional Chinese Medicine introduced me to the concept of Qi and an understanding of energetic anatomy.
-I have made a great effort in learning and staying up to date with modern western sciences and understandings of the body to help explain the mechanisms of Traditional Chinese Medicine but I deeply trust the ancient knowledge that I have gained over the last 12 years of my life.
-Through movement, acupuncture and diet alone I have seen results.
+I make a great effort in learning and staying up to date with modern western sciences, merging research and understandings of the body to help explain the mechanisms of Traditional Chinese Medicine.
+That being said, I deeply trust the ancient knowledge that I have gained over the last 15 years of my life.
+Through movement, acupuncture and diet alone I have seen profound results.
 Coming back into our natural and intuitive selves requires great effort and it is my wish to support you on this journey in holistic healing.

 - my Grandmaster